 Advisors use this checklist to guide student program progress.
-At completion, the Advisor should keep a copy and give the original to the Graduate Coordinator.
+At completion, the Advisor should keep a copy and give the originals to the Graduate Coordinator.
 The Coordinator's signature in the Completion of BIO 591 section confirms that a student has completed the MS.

-Student
+Student Matriculation attained (date)

 Matriculation attained (date) Degree candidacy attained (date)

-Committee Composition

-The advisor and at least two other comm ittee members must be from the department.
+Committee Composition The advisor and at least two other committee members must be from the department.

+Signatures designate successful formation of the committee Advisor

 Advisor Date

 Member Date

 Member Date

 Member Date

 Attach any deficiencies/prerequisites to full matriculation.

 Outcome of Written Examination

-ensure adequate knowledge for degree at hay be rated pass , no pass (requires further testing to ttainment), or fail (reserved for rare instances where the that it effectively removes the student from the program
+This is a summary of results.
+Answers may be rated pass, no pass (requires further testing to ensure adequate knowledge for degree attainment), or fail (reserved for rare instances where the answer quality and/or quantity is so low that it effectively removes the student from the program with no provision for further testing).

-Completion date

-Signatures indicate completion

-Advisor Rating

-Member Rating

-Member Rating

-Member Rating